Fire-Dragon-DoL/boostit/README.md

 docker-compose up --build`
 ```

-This will start the application on port `3001`.
+This will start the application on port `3001` and UI on port `3002`.
-Notice that the application starts after 30 seconds but the databases might
+Notice that the applications start after 30 seconds but the databases might
 not have started yet.
 Please increase this delay by modifying `boom/start.sh`.
+and `poke/start.sh`

 #### Testing